UBC-MDS/Communites_and_Crime_group8/README.md

 The top menu is used for overall navigation and will include a 'Data Exploration', 'Correlation' and 'Scatter' options:

 -   'Data Exploration' enables users to select "State" and "Community" to look at the crime rate at each community on a map, and users can also directly swipe and zoom the map to to refer the respective crime rate.
 When the user arrives at a data point and clicks on the marker a callout will indicate the Crime Rate in the Community.
+The user can also select from a Basemap, a Neighborhood Map and a Sattelite Map by using the menu on the top right of the map.

--   'Correlation' aims to explore the correlation between community composition and violent crimes in a given state (or the entire continental USA).
+-   'Correlation' aims to explore the correlation between community (selected using the provided dropdown box or typing a State name), composition and violent crimes in a given state (or the entire continental USA).

 -   'Scatter' aims to plot the relationship between crime rate and different variables that represent a community's composition.
-By selecting the option of "Communities in the State" the user can see a table that represents the data in the scatterplot for easy readability.
+By selecting the option of "Communities in the State" the user can see a table that represents the data in the scatterplot for easy readability; this also displays a button the user can press to download the data contained in the table for further analysis.

 -   'More Information' gives the user useful links to the FBI Crime Report, FBI Crime Database and the main Wikipedia article on Crime in the United States